29 Reasons Why Film Is Better Than Digital Photography

 Curved digital sensors are nowhere near reality in 2022.
 On the other hand, the film world has had several panoramic and curved film plane cameras available since the 1950s.

-No permanently-attached sensor to worry about.
+No permanently attached sensor to worry about.

-Digital camera sensors can be damaged in various ways: dead pixels, hot pixels, missing lines, quality degradation.
+Digital camera sensors can be damaged in various ways: dead pixels, hot pixels, missing lines, and quality degradation.
 Unfortunately, those issues are usually permanent, requiring costly repair or a complete camera replacement.

 Film cameras’ “sensor” is a constantly renewed supply of material.
 Even if the film is damaged irreparably, replacing it will cost you no more than getting a fresh roll — around $13.